openHPI/TeachingTeamGuidelines/docs/05_adding-content.md

 **Audio:** For the optional provision of separate audio tracks for the videos.
 Audio streams can easily be produced with the ffmpeg tool.
 It is also available for download.

 **Synchronize streams with Vimeo:** Streams are synchronized with Vimeo on a daily basis.
 If you want to add a Vimeo stream that has been uploaded to Vimeo more recently, you might have to synchronize the platform with Vimeo.
-(This applies only for platforms that are hosting the videos on Vimeo.
-It does not apply for the Chinese platforms.)

 ### Type quiz